corda/corda/tools/demobench/README.md

 ![Configure Bank Node](demobench-configure-bank.png)

-This time, there will be additional services available.
-Select `corda.cash` and `corda.issuer.GBP`, and then press the `Start node` button.

 When you press the `Launch Web Server` this time, your browser should open to a page saying:
 > ### Installed CorDapps